 - Location: Mississippi

-Paperwork When Selling a Car in MississippiCompare Car Insurance Rates in 3 Easy Steps
+Paperwork When Selling a Car in MississippiCompare Car Insurance Rates in 3 Steps

 Here's what you need to provide:

 - An assigned title with an odometer reading, your printed name and signature, the buyer's name and signature, date of sale and the purchase price.
-And though not mandatory, Mississippi State Tax Collection officials highly recommend making copies of both sides of the completed title for your records.
+And though not mandatory, officials of the Mississippi Department of Revenue highly recommend making copies of both sides of the completed title for your records.

 After the sale, make sure to remove the license plates.